 - Content remains in the repository unchanged.

-- Content is amended in consultation with the author with infringing materials removed; an edited version will be returned to the repository and its new version indicated in the bibliographic record.
+- Content is amended; in consultation with the author, infringing materials are removed; an edited version is returned to the repository and its new version indicated in the bibliographic record.

-- Content remains unchanged, but access is altered to restrict unauthorized availability; a metadata record may be kept for public access or a tombstone indicating withdrawal may be provided.
+- Content is suppressed; the item remains unchanged, but access is altered to restrict unauthorized availability; a metadata record may be kept for public access (e.g. embargo) or a tombstone indicating withdrawal may be provided (e.g. dark archive).

-- Content is permanently removed from the repository and its metadata record deleted.
+- Content is withdrawn; the item is permanently removed from the repository and its metadata record deleted.

 10. Digital Preservation Procedures

 - Items are retained indefinitely; items are migrated, converted and backed up on local, consortial and cloud storage solutions.

 - Though SOAR endeavors to make all content available in perpetuity, it may not be possible to guarantee the continued readability and accessibility of all items, particularly unusual or obsolete formats.

 - Repository files are backed up regularly by the Chancellor’s Office Systemwide Digital Library Services.